Tilted Thunder Rail Birds: Peeps and Chicklets (Junior's Program)

 Peeps range from 11 to 17 years old.
 Additionally, they play full contact roller derby.

 Battle on the Bank

 June 1–3, 2012, the Tilted Thunder Rail Birds hosted Battle on the Bank V, the US Banked Track Roller Derby National Tournament.

 The tournament returned to the Pacific Northwest (PNW) again on June 5–7, 2015 and June 1–3, 2018.
 Both the Battle on the Bank VIII and BotB XI were hosted by TTRD at the Evergreen State Fairgrounds, Monroe, WA.

 Tilted Thunder has participated in Battle on the Bank since 2010.
 TTRD All-Stars placed 3rd in Battle on the Bank VII and VIII.
 The Peeps All-Stars placed 1st for the first time in Battle on the Bank VIII.

 Community Involvement

-Tilted Thunder Roller Derby is always reaching out to help make their community a better place.
-Below are only some of their most recent volunteer projects:
+Tilted Thunder Roller Derby engages in community volunteer projects.
+Recent activities include: